danielesergio/uf-android-client/README.md

 ![UF STM Update](https://drive.google.com/uc?export=view&id=1OMwLV1RwluYuMvEukEcDgLAbb9OjEVMa)

 ## Modules
-- **uf-client-service**: service implementation that apply the updates received by the update factory server
+- **uf-client-service**: service implementation that applies the updates received by the Update Factory server
-- **uf-client-service-api**: service api used by the third-party apps to communicate with the *uf-client-service*
+- **uf-client-service-api**: service API used by the third-party applications to communicate with the *uf-client-service*
-- **os-mock**: mock implementation of the android hidden api used by the *uf-client-service*
+- **os-mock**: mock implementation of the Android hidden api used by the *uf-client-service*
-- **uf-ddiclient**: hara-ddiclient customization for Android and Update Factory
+- **uf-ddiclient**: customization of hara-ddiclient library for Android and Update Factory
-- **uf-client-ui-example**: an example of application that use the uf-client-service via *uf-client-service-api*
+- **uf-client-ui-example**: example graphical application that uses the uf-client-service via *uf-client-service-api*

 ## Third-Party Libraries
 * [hara-ddiclient](https://github.com/eclipse/hara-ddiclient) - [Eclipse Public License 2.0](https://github.com/eclipse/hara-ddiclient/blob/master/LICENSE)